 This guide to starting a Connecticut LLC provides step-by–step instructions for filing formation documents and obtaining tax IDs.

 LLCs are the most popular business structure.
-This is because they are easy to start, are inexpensive to set up and maintain, and allow owners to have flexibility.
+This is because they are easy to start, inexpensive to set up and maintain, and allow owners flexibility.
 The legal form of your LLC creates your business, limits personal liability, gives you tax flexibility, and establishes your business.
 As you move through this process, you will be guided step-by-step.

 Step-by, step Connecticut LLC instructions

 Check Name Availability

 Your LLC’s legal title may not conflict or be used in conjunction with another registered name.
 A name search can help you find out if your name is available.